michelnossin/sparkscala/README.md

 After making changes to the notebook we want to save it to Git.
 To use the previously created Git repo on thos Docker images we will:
 ```
-Install Git on the Docker images:
+Install Git on the Docker image:
-Log on running Docker env (docker ps) using: docker exec -it af58859ca9cb bash
+Log on running Docker env (docker ps) using: docker exec -it <container> bash (check container user docker ps)
 apt-get update
 apt-get install git
 ```

-Clone the repo to the docker env:
+Clone your personal repo to the docker env:
 ```
 cd /usr/zeppelin
 git clone https://github.com/yourgitaccount/<yourrepo>.git
 ```

-Add your changes to the repo and push:
+Add your changes in the notebook to the repo and push:
 ```
 cd <therepo> (e.g. cp /usr/zeppelin/notebook/2CSGRDE7D/note.json /usr/zeppelin/sparkscala
 cd /usr/zeppelin/sparkscala